The Bankrate promise

 Beyond waiting it out, you can try another bank channel.
 If the mobile banking app is out, try logging into online banking on a laptop or on another device.
 If online banking doesn’t work, try the bank’s branch or its call center.

-“It is very rare that there would be an outage at a bank that would cover all four of those different access points,” Benda says.
+“It is very rare that there would be an outage at a bank that would cover all four of those different access points,” says Paul Benda, senior vice president, risk and cybersecurity policy, at the American Bankers Association.

 Keep in mind, however, that contacting the call center could cause frustrations.
 If there’s an unplanned problem at the bank, there’s a good chance that the institution is getting bombarded with calls so you might have a long wait time.